Skip to main content

 • Funding wallet — The Safe on a card’s chain that the card draws balance from.
 Funding wallets

 • Meld — On/off-ramp partner handling buy, sell, and bank linking flows through a hosted widget.
+Part of Atomic Money.
 Meld overview

 • PAN — Primary account number.
 The card’s full number, never exposed through standard card management endpoints.
 Card management API

-• Processor token — A Plaid-side token produced during bank linking and used to initiate movement through a downstream processor.
+• Processor token — A short-lived token produced during bank linking and used to initiate movement through a downstream processor.

 • Ramp session — A Meld-backed session moving value between fiat and crypto.
 Ramp sessions